bryanwhiting/blog/book-reviews/2023-12-22-the-killers-of-the-flower-moon/index.md

 - 1850 Alan Pinkerton - private eye.
 - guardians - Osage couldn't spend their own money without approval
 - criminal's secret eats away at him
+- judicial execution is a challenge of taming the evils within even those on the "right side of the law" calling for justice.
+Do we really need to execute someone?
+What if they're actually innocent?